Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Discussion

 \subsection{The Orientation of 3CRR Quasars}

-We investigate the relation of the radio core dominance, $\textrm R_{CD}$ (Section \ref{sec:radio}), at 5\,GHz and the jets' inclination angle with the average inclination angle of the torus and accretion disk obtained from our best fit in Figure \ref{fig:rcd}.
+\reff{In Figure \ref{fig:rcd} we investigate the relation of the radio core dominance, $\rm R_{CD}$ (Section \ref{sec:radio}), at 5\,GHz and the average inclination angle of the torus and accretion disk obtained from our best fit, as well as the relation between the jet and torus/accretion disk inclination angles.
 In each panel we report the correlation coefficient and its significance level based on \texttt{r-correlate} \footnote{ \texttt{r-correlate} computes the Spearman’s rank correlation coefficient (cc) and the significance of its deviation from zero (pvalue).
 A correlation is considered significant if pvalue $<0.05$.
-In this case it is unlikely for the correlation to have occurred by accident.} routine in IDL.
+In this case, it is unlikely for the correlation to have occurred by accident.} routine in IDL.
+For better illustration, we removed 3C~245, which is an outlier in our sample with a core contribution of 66\% and $\rm R_{CD}$ of 1.95.}

+\reff{We do not find any statistically significant relation between the two parameters in either of the two panels of Figure~\ref{fig:rcd} after removing 3C~245 (with 3C~245, we find cc = -0.44, pvalue = 0.05 in the left panel).
+The right panel of Figure \ref{fig:rcd} shows the relationship between the radio jet inclination angle \citep[taken from ][see Table \ref{tab:radio}]{Marin2016} and the average torus/accretion disk inclination angle.
+Our results indicate that while the jet falls inside the opening angle of the torus (for most of our sources), the orientation of these structures does not always align.}